-- It applies the colour scheme of one pony to another pony.
-With the list on the left, you pick which pony you want to recolour.
-With the list on the right, you pick which pony's colour scheme you want to use.
+- It applies the color scheme of one pony to another pony.
+With the list on the left, you pick which pony you want to recolor.
+With the list on the right, you pick which pony's color scheme you want to use.
 Voilà!
-You'll get a brand new pony with some weird colours.
+You'll get a brand new pony with some weird colors.

-- So it takes the colours from one pony, and then dyes another pony with it?
+- So it takes the colors from one pony, and then dyes another pony with it?

 - This looks a lot like Pokémon Fusion.
 Except with ponies.

 - Pony Fusion is heavily inspired by Pokémon Fusion.
 The idea and part of the layout were used as a base to create this ponified version.
 All of the code is original, though: nothing was actually taken from Pokémon Fusion, apart from the idea.

 - Unlike Pokémon Fusion, the ponies don't swap their faces or their cutie marks or something else!

 - It would be a bit harder to do something like that, and I'm not really sure how the faces could be swapped.
 The cutie marks, now that sounds more doable, but I can't really think of an easy and efficient way to do that.
 Sorry, you'll have to stick to just seeing ponies with weird colors I'm afraid!